Joanna Agius

 Joanna Jane Agius (born 25 June 1958) is a Maltese archer.
 She competed in the 1980, 1984, and 1988 Summer Olympics.
 She was the first woman to represent Malta at the Olympics.

+At the three summer Olympics she competed in, Agius did not progress further than the individual qualification round in archery.
+At the 1988 Summer Olympics, Agius also served as a flagbearer for Malta.

+In 2009, Agius was a coach for the Maltese seven-a-side football team at the Special Olympics European tournament for the sport.